-Guy Brasseur, Foreign Fellow of the Royal Academy of Sciences, Arts and Letters of Belgium (RASALB) and of the Norwegian Academy of Sciences, holds two engineering degrees in physics and in telecommunications and electronics, and a PhD on photochemistry and transport in the middle atmosphere.
-He was first elected to the Belgian House of Representatives (1977-81) and later returned to a scientific career that has included substantial management duties.
+Guy Brasseur, Foreign Fellow of the Royal Academy of Sciences, Arts and Letters of Belgium (RASALB) and of the Norwegian Academy of Sciences, holds two engineering degrees in physics and in telecommunications and electronics, and a PhD on photochemistry and transport in the middle atmosphere, all from Univ.
+Libre de Bruxelles, Belgium.
+He was elected to the Belgian House of Representatives (1977-81) and later returned to a scientific career that has included substantial management duties.
 Appointed Director of the Atmospheric Chemistry Division at the National Center for Atmospheric Research (NCAR), Boulder, USA, (1990-2000), he became Director at the Max Planck Institute for Meteorology and Scientific Director of the German Climate Computer Center (2000).
-He was Coordinating Lead Author for the fourth Assessment Report (WG-1) of the International Panel for Climate Change which received the Nobel Peace Prize 2007 jointly with Al Gore.
-Associate Director of NCAR, Head of its Earth and Sun Systems Laboratory (2006-09) he was founding Director of the Climate Service Center (CSC) in Hamburg.
+Coordinating Lead Author for the fourth Assessment Report (WG-1) of the International Panel for Climate Change which received the Nobel Peace Prize 2007 jointly with Al Gore, he was Associate Director of NCAR, Head of its Earth and Sun Systems Laboratory (2006-09), and founding Director of the Climate Service Center (CSC) in Hamburg.
 He now heads the Environmental Modeling Group at the Max Planck Institute for Meteorology and is the first NCAR Distinguished Scholar.

-Luc Chefneux, Fellow of the RASALB, an expert on metallurgy and the steel industry, most recently served for 12 years at Arcelor Mittal as (successively) Director of Scientific and International Affairs (2005-12), Director of Open Innovation and Knowledge Management (2013-15), and Director of Partnerships and International Affairs (2015-17).
-He then served as the technical advisor on Innovation for the Minister in charge of Wallonia, P. Y. Jeholet (2017-2018), and then as Director of the Technology and Society Class of RASALB (2018-2021).
+Luc Chefneux, Fellow of the RASALB, holds an engineering degree in physics, a PhD in metallurgy and a degree in economics and management from Univ. of Liège, Belgium.
+He is also honorary Lt-Col of the Corps of Engineers.
+Expert of the steel industry, he most recently served for 12 years at ArcelorMittal Global R&D as (successively) Director of Scientific and International Affairs (2005-12), Director of Open Innovation and Knowledge Management (2013-15), and Director of International Partnerships and European Affairs (2015-17).
+He then served as technical advisor on Innovation for the Minister in charge of Economy and Industry in Wallonia (2017-2018) and as Vice-Director then Director of the Technology and Society Class of RASALB (2018-2021).